RGB-WG/rgb/cli/README.md

 structures like braces, brackets, and question marks to denote sets or arrays of data types involved in state operations and their optionality.

-The **state extension** allows the public to participate in specific logical parts of the contract, such as declaring a Burn.
-State extension operations allow anyone to create state extensions without on-chain commitments, similar to Bitcoin transactions not yet packaged into a block.

 ### Interface

 In RGB, contract interfaces are similar to Ethereum’s ERC standards.
 Generic interfaces are called “RGBxx” and are